-Projects OCP Policy Policy Action Lead Partners Reference i olicy Action Organization 1 41 HIGIS 4.3 (1)(c) Undertake a stand-alone public planning process to explore incorporating secondary suites into the plan area.
-This project will include public consultation and explore where and what types of secondary suites may be appropriate as well as discuss how to mitigate impacts on off-street parking and septic systems.
+Projects Dellas Astien Land Deuture OCP Policy Reference Policy Action Lead Organization Partners 4.3 (1)(c) Incorporating secondary suites into the plan area is supported.
+This project will require an amendment to the Upper Columbia Valley Zoning Bylaw include public consultation and will explore where and will consider what types of secondary suites may be appropriate and how to address potential as well as the impacts on parking and septic systems.
 RDEK 4.3 (1)(d) Undertake a stand-alone public planning process to establish regulations pertaining to the use of single family residences for short term rentals.
 RDEK 5.3 (1)(d) Update sign bylaws and creating sign design guidelines for the Windermere area.
 RDEK CVCC, MoTI 5.3 (1)(i) Support an amendment to the Upper Columbia Valley Zoning Bylaw to remove mini-storage, boat storage and recreational vehicle storage from the list of permitted and accessory uses in the C-2, Service Commercial zone.
 RDEK 5.3 (2)(b) Develop design guidelines for commercial development along Athalmer Road in collaboration with the District of Invermere and the Shuswap Indian Band.
-RDEK SIB, Dol, MoTI, Local Businesses 5.3 (2)(c) A future community planning project focused on the beautification and revitalization of the Athalmer Road corridor in collaboration with the Ministry of Transportation and Infrastructure, Shuswap Indian Band, District of Invermere and local businesses is supported.
+RDEK SIB, Dol, MoTl, Local Businesses 5.3 (2)(c) A future community planning project focused on the beautification and revitalization of the Athalmer Road corridor in collaboration with the Ministry of Transportation and Infrastructure, Shuswap Indian Band, District of Invermere and local businesses is supported.
 RDEK SIB, Dol, Local Businesses 5.3 (3)(a) Support an amendment to the Upper Columbia Valley Zoning Bylaw to include a 'split zone' for parcels in the Windermere Townsite which would permit commercial use on the ground floor and residential use behind and above.
-RDEK 9.3 (1) 14.3 (8) Undertake a planning process to determine routing, design, ownership and maintenance of a trail system that connects the West Side Legacy Trail, Old Coach Greenway, Windermere Beach Park, Cross Roads Regional Ball Park and communities along the east side of Lake Windermere and other community amenities and local services.
+RDEK 9.3 (1) 14.3 (8) Undertake a planning process to determine routing, design, ownership and maintenance of a trail system that connects the Markin-MacPhail Westside Legacy Trail, Old Coach Greenway, Windermere Beach Park, Cross Roads Regional Ball Park and communities along the east side of Lake Windermere and other community amenities and local services.
 RDEK MoTI, CVCS, Community Groups 9.3 (2) Undertake a public planning process to establish a recreation, parks and trails master plan for the Upper Columbia Valley.
-RDEK CVCS, SIB Ktunaxa, MoTI, Community Groups 9.3 (3) At the request of area residents, the RDEK may investigate the establishment of a service area to provide a parks and recreation function to support the establishment and ongoing maintenance of RDEK Community Groups local recreational amenities in the plan area.
-The service area establishment process is required before a local park function may be undertaken by the RDEK.
+RDEK CVCS, SIB Ktunaxa, MoTI, Community Groups 9.3 (3) At the request of area residents, the RDEK may investigate changes to the establishment of a existing electoral Area F parks and recreation RDEK Community Groups service area to provide a parks and recreation function to support the establishment and ongoing maintenance of additional local recreational amenities in the plan area.
 9.3 (5) Creation of a Parks Management Plan for Windermere Beach Regional Park is supported.
 RDEK Community Groups 9.3 (6) 10.3 (11) Opportunities to facilitate and improve public access to Lake Windermere along existing Ministry of Transportation Right-of-Ways are encouraged.
 Consideration must be given to the scale of the proposed access, potential environmental impacts and how this relates to availability of parking and the impacts this could have on road safety.
 LWA, RDEK MoTI, Community Groups 10.3 (12) Installing identification signage on public Right-of- Ways that lead to Lake Windermere is encouraged.
 LWA, RDEK MoTI, Community Groups 13.3 (1) Undertake an Archaeological Overview Assessment for the plan area.
-RDEK SIB, Ktunaxa
+RDEK SIB, Ktunaxa 16.3 (11) Update community greenhouse gas emissions reduction targets, objectives and policies.
+RDEK 16.3 (12) Undertake a community greenhouse gas reduction plan for the Columbia Valley.
+This could be part of a project to develop a plan for the entire RDEK.
+RDEK, Community Energy Manager